Gary Wysin, Condensed Matter Physics

 gravitational field, from gas2d simulation.

-- A UNIX c-program that demonstrates how the spins in a magnet move around
+- A UNIX c-program that demonstrates how the spins and vortices in a magnet move around

 under the influence of temperature only (xmc) or under temperature and time (xmd).